 I still recall when the total cost for two nights at the site popped up on my computer screen – $99.71.
 I almost scrapped the idea of visiting right then and there – $100. for 2 nights at a park tent site?
 Well, thankfully I got over it.
 While nothing beats our usual camping on Crown land for free, in this case sitting right across from Mazinaw Rock had an added value that made the fee seem more reasonable.

 We arrived there early Wednesday evening and left a couple of mornings later.
-While the two nights were a bit cool-ish, we had clear sunny weather during the day and saw Mazinaw Rock – it faces westward – change colour from the dark grey of early morning to a lighter grey in late morning to an almost reddish glow in late afternoon.
+While the two nights were a bit coolish, we had clear sunny weather during the day and saw Mazinaw Rock – it faces westward – change colour from the dark grey of early morning to a lighter grey in late morning to an almost reddish glow in the late afternoon.
 It was magical.

 During our time there we paddled the entire length of the rock face twice – once in the morning and again in the late afternoon.
 Before we left the next morning we went over a third time and redid a good stretch of it.
 What a great way to spend time!
-None of our pix captured the feeling of sitting there in our canoe and looking up eighty meters of vertical rock face.
+None of our pix captured the feeling of sitting there in our canoe and looking up eighty meters of the vertical rock face.
 Now that I think of it, using the camera’s video option would perhaps have been the way to show some of the sheer grandeur of Mazinaw.

-We set off the next morning before breakfast for a ninety-minute paddle down the two kilometer length of Mazinaw Rock from the south tip of German Bay to the Narrows.
+We set off the next morning before breakfast for a ninety-minute paddle down the two-kilometer length of Mazinaw Rock from the south tip of German Bay to the Narrows.
 As we had done on other pictograph site visits, we enlisted Selwyn Dewdney as our guide.
 He is the one who initiated the systematic recording and analysis of Canadian Shield pictographs in the late 1950’s and provided us with explanations of sometimes puzzling ochre marks and images.

 Dewdney, of course, was not the first to note the existence of the pictographs.
 In The Mazinaw Experience: Bon Echo and Beyond (see the end of the post for a link to the book), John Campbell lists references to the rock paintings that go back to 1848, when J.S.
 Hargen (or Harper according to another source) saw them while surveying the Mississippi River system of which Lake Mazinaw is the headwaters.
-Also mentioned are an A.J.B.
+Also mentioned is an A.J.B.
 Halfpenny article in the 1879 edition of The Canadian Antiquarian and Numismatic Journal and reports from the 1880’s by both the Smithsonian Institute and Canada’s Federal Department of Indian Affairs.

 Needless to say, Boyle found what his informants (Messrs.
 Caldwell of Lanark and Drummond of Perth identified in the footnote indicated in the quote) had told him about.
 Boyle would write a brief report on his visit which represents the first attempt by an archaeologist to deal with the site and its meaning.
 (See the end of the post for access to the report.)

 I have arranged our photos of the pictographs in the same north to south order that Dewdney used.
 We would soon see that while there may well be 295 pictographs at Mazinaw Rock, many are on the verge of disappearing and most are no more than lines and what some refer to as “tally marks”.
 Like 80% of the pictographs found in the Temagami area, for example, the Mazinaw ones tend to be abstract.
-Dewdney makes the following general comment about the site –
+Dewdney makes the following general comment on the site –

 Handprints are entirely absent, canoes are rare, and the tendencies to geometric types of abstractions so marked that we are tempted to ask whether the paintings are not the product of a culture quite distinct from those further west.They seem older, too, in so far as a large number have been weathered to near-disappearance. (p.97)

-Take a look here at my photos of the pictographs from the Bloodvein River’s Artery Lake site and you will see what Dewdney is getting at when he compares the Mazinaw’s pictograph style to the naturalistic portrayal of humans and animals more common further west.
+Take a look here at my photos of the pictographs from the Bloodvein River’s Artery Lake site and you will see what Dewdney is getting at when he contrasts the Mazinaw’s pictograph style to the naturalistic portrayal of humans and animals more common further west.

 We were soon rewarded with one of the two most striking pictograph faces of the entire site – Dewdney labels it Face II.
 He begins by commenting on a figure that others have connected to Mishupeshu, the mythic underwater lynx –